gagglepod/podwrecked.com/src/content/post/ep003-to-pay-or-not-to-pay-for-podcasts.md

 ---
 publishDate: 2018-11-23T02:08:00Z
 title: 'To Pay or Not to Pay for Podcasts'
-description: Tim and Kyle talk about what podcasting from a "walled garden" model means to indy podcasters and what subscription model podcasting could mean for the future of podcasting.
+description: Tim and Kyle talk about what podcasting from a walled garden model means to indy podcasters and what subscription model podcasting could mean for the future of podcasting.
-excerpt: Tim and Kyle talk about what podcasting from a "walled garden" model means to indy podcasters and what subscription model podcasting could mean for the future of podcasting.
+excerpt: Tim and Kyle talk about what podcasting from a walled garden model means to indy podcasters and what subscription model podcasting could mean for the future of podcasting.
 image: ~/assets/images/podwrecked.com-to-pay-or-not-to-pay-for-podcasts-960x400.jpg
 category: Monetization
 tags: